|Proust V II-- Within a Budding Grove||Kentish Town||Eleven weeks||Starts 18.9.19||5-7 PM OR 7:30-9:30 PM|

 Reading Proust teaches the reader to observe how the world is experienced, to be aware that although humans are tempted to give greater weight to the perceptual universe, it is the entwining of memory, idealized experience (dreams) and relationships with what our senses perceive that molds our consciousness.

 Proust also uses his curious and attentive narrator to uncover the ombre—the part of the self that hides in the shade or shadow.
 As we come to know the characters in the narrator’s world, each turns out to have aspects that reveal a savagery or laziness or discrepancy that was not what appeared on the surface.
 Of course, as soon as Proust reflects this to the reader, we recognize this truth of human nature: all carry a shadow, an untoward or simply unmanageable part of the self that we struggle to contain.
 In Proust’s world, these aspects are equally a part of the coherent self…this has me thinking a great deal about how carefully we construct the social self—and how we temper what simmers beneath the surface.

 In Volume II, Proust will continue to explore class structures and awakening sexuality.
 As we considered in V1, the form of love as Proust conceives it is an entity not necessarily shared between the lovers—but may often be a projection from one onto the love object—and therefore limited in how much that love depends on the actuality of the other in its conception.

-Use the Paypal button below to register for THURSDAY afternoons 12-2 pm .
-The cost is pounds for the eleven week study–this will cover the entire volume.
+Use the correct Paypal button below to register .
+The cost is £230 for the eleven-week study–this will cover the entire volume.
 I will send along opening notes and critical resources once I have received your registration.
-Studies start September 20th.
+Studies start September 18th.